 I have become a stranger to my brothers, And an alien to my mother’s children;

 So we know that David is not trying to deflect blame to his mother in Psalm 51.
-Which is a Psalm of repentance for his affair and ultimate death of his first son by Bathsheba.
+Which is a Psalm of repentance for his affair and ultimate death of his first son by Bathsheba?
 No, David is acknowledging that sin is already within the human condition at conception.
 A thought accepted by Christian and Jewish theologians alike.
-But his verse here, and in fact the whole chapter of 69, can led quite a bit to his childhood growing up, especially when we combine this with the Jewish teachings and histories of the young David.
+But his verse here, and in fact the whole chapter of 69, can lead quite a bit to his childhood growing up, especially when we combine this with the Jewish teachings and histories of the young David.

 The parting of the Red Sea.
 Yup, we had to go back that far.
 Nahshon is the leader of the tribe of Judah at the time.
 His son is Salmon, whom most of you reading this perhaps have never heard of.
 Yet, this Prince of the tribe of Judah chooses a very odd bride for himself.
 Salmon married Rahab - a Canaanite prostitute from Jericho.
-I have a lot to say on Rahab, but that has to wait for another article.
+I have a lot to say about Rahab, but that has to wait for another article.

-Rahab is mother to Boaz.
-Now who is Boaz?
+Rahab is a mother to Boaz.
+Now, who is Boaz?
 Well, within Jewish history as well as scripture there is much said about this great man of honour.
 How do you get a man of honour?
 I think a mother plays a great part in making that man.
 Ah, see there I am talking about Rahab again.
 Anyhow, Boaz married a Moabite woman, Ruth.

-So in Jesse's lineage he has a Moabite woman and a Canaanite woman, as Grandparents.
+So in Jesse's lineage, he has a Moabite woman and a Canaanite woman, as Grandparents.
 Jesse was a man who grew to become well respected in the community and marries into a 'pure-blooded' Jewish family.
 His wife's name is Nitzvet.